-The powerful symbolism of red is one of the best ways to bring new energy into your interior design.
+The powerful symbolism of the color red is one of the best ways to bring new energy into your interior design.
 We associate the color red with strong qualities like passion, strength, and courage.
-Used in the right places, red is the ideal antidote to mundane interior color because life is too short never to take risks with your interior color scheme.
+Used in the right places, the color red is the ideal antidote to mundane interior color because life is too short never to take risks with your interior color scheme.
 Even if you aren’t ready for an all-encompassing red room, there are still ways to bring the striking shades of red to enhance your decor throughout your home.

 What is the Color Red?